EvoLib/evo-lib/examples/09_evoenv/03_gap_navigator/README.md

 # 03_gap_navigator – Gap Steering with Evolvable Sensors

-GapNavigator demonstrates the co-evolution of perception and control in a simple gap-steering task: a sensor module evolves ray lengths and angles, while an EvoNet controller evolves steering behavior based on the resulting sensor signals.
+GapNavigator demonstrates the joint evolution of sensor geometry and controller behavior: a sensor module evolves ray lengths and angles, while an
+EvoNet controller evolves steering behavior based on the resulting sensor signals.